 North of Dawn by Nuruddin Farah

-"I'm counting down the days until Nuruddin Farah's new novel hits shelves December 4.
-It promises to be a provocative and poignant novel about a Somali family seeking refuge from violence in Scandinavia that's a part social critique, a part devastating love story."
+"This book promises to be a provocative and poignant novel about a Somali family seeking refuge from violence in Scandinavia.
+It's part social critique and part devastating love story."

 Love in the Time of Cholera by Gabriel García Márquez